Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-limits.md

 - 200mb when downloading csv/json/excel
 - 10 million cells
-- 64 million characters (adding all the strings in all cells).
+- 64 million characters (adding all the strings in all cells)